Nicholas-Baron/little-lang/NOTES.md

 ## Namespaces
 Namespaces should have their own folder and should be named like that folder.
-Namespaces may have a forward declaration header, which should contain the word "forward" in its name.
+Namespaces may have a forward declaration header, which must contain the word "forward" in its name.

 ## Errors
 Write what is expected first, and then what was found.